covidsimteam/prox-e/README.md

 This is the additional Open API server for communicating with our system and acts as a proxy to our single source of collaboration - curedit.

-## sync.sh

-First thing you should do to use this repository is run the `sync.sh` script, if you have not done so recently.
-The `./sync.sh` script utilizes the shell scripts in `sh` folder to update all the current branches with the latest commits from develop.
-We run this script before and after creating new commits.
-We have the luxury to do this because we have sensisble, segregated branching including specially segregated branches that show us any possible overlaps between two branches.

-## build.sh

-First thing you should do after running `./sync.sh` is run `./build.sh`.
-It contains the necessary steps to get your system ready to build and serve this project.

-To serve this project after running `./build.sh`, run `yarn start-cov-hub`.

-## sync.sh with a graph theoretic context

-You can provide your sh folder and metab.sh script in your own folder e.g. `prox-e/sh-feature-x/sh` instead of `prox-e/sh` and run `../sync.sh` from `prox-e/sh-feature/` directory.
-It will cd into your `prox-e/sh-feature/` directory's `sh` folder instead of the the `sh` folder in `prox-e` root folder.
-This can be useful for having branch specific team-wide sync logic.
-Please skip this setup if you have any confusions.

-## A Note on Pipelines and Containers